nishantk12/CPPOnlineWeka/README.md

                       indexOfClass : This indicates the index of the class in the feature vector, weka module uses this class index to generate predicted output.

 	classify : The method classify is overloaded to accept vector and array inputs.
 The method takes a double array ( along with it's size) or a vector and returns the class corresponding
                 to the feature vector ( or array).
                 The method throws 3 exceptions namely,
                 No data in the vector, JavaDouble Array Creation Failed, class of the vector could not be found.
                 Example of method call - classify(inputVector);
 ------------------------------------------------------------------------------------------------------------
 Please refer to the sample driver program and the Examples folder to gain an insight of how to use this library.

 This is just a beta version of the Read-me file.
 Shall come up with a one with a better insight shortly.

-EXAMPLES:

-VERSION REQUIREMENTS: